isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-walls-and-ceilings/index.md

 It has a light, easy to carry 3 stage turbine (
 *6.5 PSI output*
 ) that works well with solvent-based and waterborne coatings.
 If you are looking to paint pianos, furniture, wall, or ceiling then this is your type of equipment.
-The Hi-Flex 25 feet Hose is another key component on this machine that cannot be ignored.� It features a kink-free spring to keep the turbine connection stable.
+The Hi-Flex 25 feet Hose is another key component on this machine that cannot be ignored.
+It features a kink-free spring to keep the turbine connection stable.
 Whats more, the hose comes with an easy-to-connect coupling (for easier attachment to the gun) and an air control valve for regulating pressure.
 Pros:
 - Low noise levels
 - Offers lots of flexibility and control